Intervention Trial of Culturally-Appropriate Decision Aids for Smoking Cessation

 |Official Title:||Development and Application of Culturally-Appropriate Decision Aids for Smoking Cessation in Korea: a Single Arm Intervention Trial With Historical Control|

-The decision aids will be developed through: 1) literature review; 2) qualitative interviews with Korean smokers from various backgrounds; 3) expert opinions.
-They will be in the form of short educational videos (flash), displayed by Apple's iPad.
+The decision aids were developed through: 1) literature review; 2) qualitative interviews with Korean smokers from various backgrounds; 3) expert opinions.
+They were in the form of short educational videos (flash), displayed by Apple's iPad.

-The decision aids will contain the followings, in proper Korean social and cultural context:
+The decision aids contained the followings, in proper Korean social and cultural context:

-The choices given in the decisions aid will be:
+The choices given in the decisions aid were:

-Please refer to this study by its ClinicalTrials.gov identifier: NCT01566097
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01566097

 |Korea, Republic of|